EAlexRojas/deliteful/docs/Panel.md

 CSS Class          | Description
 -------------------| -------------
-`d-panel-success`  | Indicates a successful or positive action `d-panel-info`     | Indicates a neutral informative change or action `d-panel-warning`  | Indicates a warning that might need attention `d-panel-danger`   | Indicates a dangerous or potentially negative action
+`d-panel-success`  | Indicates a successful or positive information `d-panel-info`     | Indicates a neutral informative change or information `d-panel-warning`  | Indicates a warning that might need attention `d-panel-danger`   | Indicates a dangerous or potentially negative information

 <a name="interactions"></a>
 ## User Interactions